1. There is no such thing as the unconscious.

 4. It's just talk.

 Yes it is, but not "just."
 Talk matters.
 More specifically, speech matters.
-Words can hurt and words can heal.
-It is a basic tenet of Lacanian psychoanalysis that the unconscious is structured like a language.
-We are literally subjects of language and a psychoanalytic treatment with a Lacanian orientation will make this evident. ("By words, one person can make another blissfully happy or drive him to despair."
-S. Freud, SE XV, p.
-17)
+It is a basic tenet of Lacanian psychoanalysis that the unconscious is structured like a language and that language has effects on the body. ("By words, one person can make another blissfully happy or drive him to despair."
+S. Freud, SE V, p.17)

 5. It's all about the past and the past doesn't matter.

 Should we forget about the atrocities of the Holocaust or the September 11 terrorist attacks?
 Would you tell a victim of rape or a survivor of child abuse that what happened to them in the past does not matter?
 To forget about it and move on?
 The past matters and it matters greatly.
 Even innocuous events of the past leave traces in our minds and influence our current thinking.
-Furthermore, the present and the future matter too, and these are just as important in psychoanalytic therapy as well.
+Furthermore, the present and the future matter too, and these are just as important in psychoanalysis as well.

 6. It promotes regression.

 No. There is no going back.
 There are no do-overs.
 The past can be examined as it exists in the present but it is an after-the-fact understanding.
 Psychoanalytic treatment does not foster regression to infantile states, hypnotic trances, nor pretend to uncover what "really happened" in the past.
-The aim of psychoanalytic therapy is to detoxify the past as we remember it and not to keep repeating it in the present.
+The aim of psychoanalysis is to detoxify the past as we remember it and not to keep repeating it in the present.